Information regarding the situation in Afghanistan

 Apply to have your protection reasons re-examined

-The decision to refrain from carrying out deportations covers all persons from Afghanistan, and you do not need to apply to be subject to the general enforcement halt that the Swedish Migration Agency has decided to implement.
-If you have a valid refusal of entry or deportation decision and there are new individual reasons why you cannot return to Afghanistan and you want these reasons to be examined, you also have the opportunity to apply for a re-examination of your protection reasons.
+If you have received a valid refusal of entry or deportation decision and there are new reasons why you cannot return to Afghanistan and you want these reasons to be examined, you have the opportunity to apply for a re-examination of your protection reasons.

 It is perfectly understandable that persons who have family members and close relatives in Afghanistan are worried about recent developments.